iupui-soic/pybootcamp/README.md

 3. Modify the notebook of Chapter 2 with a discussion around loading data, variables, scaling, etc.
 4. We’ll start cleaning the invitation list if we don’t see attendance or repo activities.

+**Day 3 (12/18/2023):**
+  * Feature Scaling
+  * Pipelines
+  * Training and Evaluation on Training Set
+  * Cross-validation
+  * Hyperparameter tuning
+  * Ensemble models
+  * Launch and maintain models

+**TODO before 12/21:**
+1. Commit chapter 2 with changes to get RMSE < 25k.
+2. Try other types of Feature Scaling.
+3. Read Chapter 3.
+4. Removed those who are not attending or committing notebooks.

 Additional Resources: https://github.com/ageron/handson-ml3